domisoffline/MCSkinRender/README.md

 ## In The Program

 Once you have run the program succesfully, you will be prompted to enter a "Skin Hash".
 This is a string of text which represents the skin you want to render.
 To find this string of text, please read the <a href="https://github.com/53z/MCSkinRender/blob/master/README.md#how-to-get-a-skin-hash" target="_blank">"How To Get A Skin Hash"</a> section.

+You will then be asked if you want the skin to be "Slim" or not.
+Please enter only 'Y' or 'N' on this prompt.
+Next to will be asked if you want a cape on this render or not.
+If you answer 'Y', the skin will be facing backwards, with the cape in shot, shown in <a href="https://github.com/53z/MCSkinRender/blob/master/Renders/b971c91a0e44e615_696b6cc29946b968.png" target="_blank">this preview render</a>, so keep that in mind.
+On the next question you'll be asked for the Cape Hash.
+As with the Skin Hash, you can learn how to find your's <a href="https://github.com/53z/MCSkinRender/blob/master/README.md#how-to-get-a-cape-hash" target="_blank">here</a>.